HOME WISE Uranium Project > Mining & Milling > Issues >

 The Canadian Nuclear Safety Commission (CNSC), after holding a one-day public hearing on September 15, 2004, approved the Environmental Assessment Guidelines (EA Guidelines) for the proposed production increase at Cameco Corporation’s Key Lake and McArthur River facilities, located in northern Saskatchewan.

-> Download Draft production increase guidelines June 2004 external link (96k PDF - Cameco)
+> Download Draft production increase guidelines June 2004 (96k PDF - Cameco)

 CNSC approves McArthur River license renewal